Chemical Engineering Single Major

 There are active international student exchange and industry on-site learning programs.
 Chemical engineering has the largest numbers of students involved in these activities of any engineering discipline at UQ, and students are encouraged to consider the benefits of participation.

-View the course list for courses that can be studied as part of the Chemical Engineering major.
+View the course list for courses that can be studied as part of the Chemical Engineering single major.

 Chemical engineering is one of the most mobile and diverse careers you can choose.
 Your skills will allow you to work in a wide range of industries, government departments and private consultancies.
 For example you can work in: - Environmental protection, management and safety - Natural resource utilisation and the energy sector - Chemical, petroleum and petrochemical industries - Biochemical, biomedical and pharmaceuticals industries - Computer-aided process and control engineering - Advanced materials design and manufacture - Minerals processing and related industries - Food processing - Product design and development